 - Herb spiral

-- Meadow for beneficial insects (It’s a “mini-meadow” right now.)
+- Native plantings for beneficial insects

 - Lots of compost piles